h02lawal/Time-Series-Analysis-using-ARIMA-and-SARIMA-models/README.md

 - The MA(Moving Average) predicts future values based on past errors, it helps correct over/under shooting in predictions

 I built another model with sample data which is supposed to simulate how a company can predict future sales based on past ad spend and future ad spend values.
-In the model we use an exogenous value ad_spend which gives an insight into how adding or lowering ad_spend will affect future sales.
+In the model we use an exogenous value ad_spend which gives an insight into how adding or lowering advertisement funds will affect future sales.
 This also uses the ARIMA order of AR, I and MA.

 It should also be noted that a very good benefit of using these models is that they show us the effect of seasonality and trend in data, while also letting us manipulate each and comparing the effects.